ArshanAlam/CTFs/quackme_up/README.md

 ## Solution

-Notice that sending the program the same character as input returns the same ciphertext in the output:
+Notice that sending the program the same character, as input, results in the same ciphertext character in the output:

 ```
 $ ./main